 American-style fridge-freezers are increasingly popular.
 These cavernous models can store a lot of food and come with extra features, such as ice dispensers.
 They are, however, expensive and require a lot of space.

 While white remains popular, there’s now a broader range of colours and finishes to choose from.
 From vibrant retro colours to sleek stainless steel, you can find a colour to suit your tastes.
+Stainless steel, chrome or glossy models are popular but you’ll pay a price premium for these finishes.
+Opt for a white freezer if you’re on a limited budget as these are usually cheaper than identical models with more exotic finishes.

 Most freestanding fridge-freezers come in 55cm and 60cm widths, with depths between 60 to 65cm.
 Unit heights can range from 130 to 195cm.
 Tall fridge-freezers provide more storage space, but check that you can reach the top shelf before you buy.